Mohitbhatt27/BookMyFlight.com/README.md

 }
     ```

-    - Once you have added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`
+    - Once you have added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create

+    and then execute `npx sequelize db:migrate` to create the tables in your db.
     ```

 ## DB design